 Trinity Episcopal Church

 The nave seats five hundred.
 Stained glass memorial windows and marble floors enhance the dignified reverence of the setting.
 Two large brass chandeliers, originally gas burning, light the nave.
 Lewis C. Allen and H.H.
 McClintock served as first Wardens.
 The Vestry included E.L.
 De Graffenried, Charles A. Peabody, John Forsyth, Jr., John A. Urquhart, George Hargraves, Jr., John E. Davis, and Mr. Lively.
-One of Columbusís founders, Dr. De Graffenried, held the charter meeting of the church in his home on First Avenue, then Oglethorpe Street, a site now owned by the church.
+One of Columbus’s founders, Dr. De Graffenried, held the charter meeting

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 First Presbyterian Church (within shouting distance of this marker); Columbian Lodge No. 7, Free & Accepted Masons Columbus, Georgia (about 300 feet away, measured in a direct line); Oglethorpe House (about 300 feet away); Kirven's Department Store (about 400 feet away); City of Columbus (about 500 feet away); Confederate Memorial Day (about 600 feet away); First Black Public School (about 600 feet away); First Baptist Church (about 600 feet away).
 Touch for a list and map of all markers in Columbus.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 8, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 457 times since then and 26 times this year.
+This page was last revised on October 21, 2020.
+It was originally submitted on July 8, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 497 times since then and 2 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 8, 2011, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.